-Sharon and Rebecca are thrilled to have Jaymie Johnson officially begin in March as our stewardship coordinator for Trillium Park and Means of Production garden.
-Until now, this position this has been a volunteer role played mostly by Sharon that she refers to as ‘garden triage’.
+We’re thrilled to have Jaymie Johnson officially begin in March as our stewardship coordinator for Trillium Park and Means of Production Garden.
+Until now this position has been a volunteer role played mostly by Sharon, which she refers to as ‘garden triage’.

 Keep your eye on our events calendar for monthly sessions labelled Stewardship.

 Jaymie Johnson is an interdisciplinary artist for whom site-specificity, social and environmental impact, and research through observation, experimentation, and collaboration are integral to the material form her practice takes.
 She uses a variety of media to explore the connection between art, ecology, and community, including plant materials through fibre processing and community engagement.
 Jaymie’s background includes studies in permaculture and practice in sustainable urban agriculture both globally and locally.
 Since graduating with a BFA in Visual Arts from Emily Carr University in 2015, she has worked on numerous community-engaged and environmental public art projects as a member of the chART Collective and as Project Assistant with Border Free Bees.
 She continues to expand her fibre processing knowledge through projects and activities with EartHand Gleaners Society.